tiagodeliberali/blog/docs/multiple_consumers.md

 }
 ```

-When dealing with multithread, Rust will require us to be diligent with the mutability of our instances.
+Rust bring us the concept of [fearless concurrency](https://doc.rust-lang.org/book/ch16-00-concurrency.html) and some alternatives to model this kind of systems.
+Our initial design will be based on [Shared-State Concurrency](https://doc.rust-lang.org/book/ch16-03-shared-state.html) and the use of locks and multiple ownership types.
 To try to make the best from locks and wait time, we can adopt a set of different strategies.

 In our case, we put out a collection of topics inside a `RwLock`.
 This sync structure has split `read` and a `write` lock, allowing multiple threads to read at the same time or a single thread to write.
 Our system will just write to this list in case of adding a new topic, something very rare compared to other operations.
 So, it is perfect here.

-Next, each `Partition` is evolved by `Arc`. `Arc` allows us to share [multiple references to a value allocated in heap](https://doc.rust-lang.org/beta/std/sync/struct.Arc.html).
+Next, each `Partition` is wraped by `Arc`. `Arc` allows us to share [multiple references to a value allocated in heap](https://doc.rust-lang.org/beta/std/sync/struct.Arc.html).
 Since `Partition` has its own internal mutability mechanics, we can just clone references to it, which is a cheap operation.

 Inside partition, we choose to use a `Mutex`.
 Since a partition is a place where reads and writes occur in about the same frequency, as we are dealing with data streaming, we should not prioritize read nor write.
 At first, we can see a `RwLock` as a better option, because it could allow multiple reads at the same time, but it depends on OS specifics and, in Linux, [it looks like it prioritizes reads making the write access to the lock scarce](https://stackoverflow.com/questions/56924866/why-do-rust-mutexes-not-seem-to-give-the-lock-to-the-thread-that-wanted-to-lock).